postlight/trimmings/readme.md

 ## Toggle

 Controls a class on a target element when the user interacts with the current element.
 When used on a `<button>`, the class is toggled.
+On a text `<input>`, the class's presence is synced with the presence of a field value.
 On an `<input>` of type `checkbox` or `radio`, the class's presence is synced with the checked state of the input (i.e. if the input is checked, the class is added).
+Note that other `radio` element with the same `name` attribute will be _un_-toggled.

     <button data-redact-toggle=".menu, menu--visible">